Zabanaa/neuromancer.vim/README.md

 ## Installation instructions

 To start using the colorscheme, simply copy it over to your `.vim/colors` directory.
-(You can create it if you don't have it)
+(You can create it if you don't already have it)

 ```bash
 git clone https://github.com/Zabanaa/neuromancer.vim.git